creativeprojects/resticprofile/docs/content/schedules/commands.md

 ```

 {{% notice info %}}
-You cannot specify the profile name using the `--name` flag.
+For the `run-schedule` command, you cannot specify the profile name using the `--name` flag.
 {{% /notice %}}